mjbroekman/BattleTech/Guides/Career_Scoring.md

   * **You do not need to spend XP on skill nodes for the XP to count**
   * Maximized training pods give you 1 point per mechwarrior that can use them PER DAY.
   * Mechwarriors with "All 10s" continue to gain XP in missions and continue to add to this score.
-  * This can go over the 55,000 displayed maximum
   * Target == 55,000 for 2750000 xp (or 14000 xp beyond 24 pilots @ all 10s)
 * Star Systems Visited
   * You gain 500xp for every **jump point** you visit.
 This only occurs the *FIRST* time you visit it.